Philadelphia Gay Men's Chorus

 The Philadelphia Gay Men's Chorus (PGMC) is a choral organization in Philadelphia, Pennsylvania.
 Founded in 1981, it is one of the oldest gay men's choruses in the United States, and is a cultural fixture in Philadelphia.
 The Chorus is affiliated with the Gay and Lesbian Association of Choruses (GALA).
 The Chorus has performed with the Rainbow Chorale of Delaware, Anna Crusis Women's Choir, Phialdelpha Voices of Pride (PVOP) and has participated in several GALA festivals.
-The chorus is currently under the artistic direction of Michael Semancik, who is serving as the interim Artistic Director following the retirement of Joseph J. Buches after 20 years of service.
+The chorus is currently under the artistic direction of Michael Semancik, who served as interim Artistic Director before being elected to the position full-time in February 2025, succeeding former director Joseph J. Buches, who retired in May 2024 after 20 years of service.

 History

 The Philadelphia Gay Men's Chorus traces its history to 1981, when founder Gerald Davis and three other members toured Philly's gay bars at Christmastime, singing carols.
 The chorus gave its first official concert performance on April 25, 1982, at the DCA club (now Voyeur) in Philadelphia.

 PGMC grew modestly but steadily throughout the 1980s.
 In 1987, it performed outside Philadelphia for the first time in a joint concert with the Baltimore Gay Men's Chorus.
 Three years later, PGMC performed for the first time at the historic Academy of Music along with "HeartStrings", a national AIDS benefit concert tour that featured Sandy Duncan and Jason Bateman.

 The Chorus incorporated as a non-profit 501(c)(3) charitable organization on July 25, 1990.
 Throughout the 1990s, membership ranged from 20 to 60 voices as the organization continued to raise its profile in the local performing-arts and gay communities.
 Among the decade's highlights: the 1992 AIDS benefit concert, "Song for Life", featuring local television celebrity Sally Starr and Juanita Holiday; a performance at the inaugural PrideFest celebration, now Equality Forum, in 1993; and the first joint performance with other gay choruses in the Greater Philadelphia region, featuring singer Marilyn Horne, in 1995.

 In December 1997, the chorus became the first LGBT musical group to perform in the Philadelphia City Council chambers in City Hall, and PGMC's small ensemble, Brotherly Love, sang at the dedication of the William Way Community Center, in which the chorus was one of the first tenants.